ZiyueZHENG/ZiyueZHENG/README.md

 - 👋 Hi, I’m @ZiyueZHENG.
 I am a graduate student in Univeristy of Wisconsin Madison.
 - 👀 I’m interested in solving real world problems with statistical/computer science methods.
-- 🌱 I’m currently learning machine learning and web design.
+- 🌱 I’m currently learning machine learning.
 - 📫 You can reach me at zzheng232@wisc.edu

 <!---